World News | Biden Orders Strike on Iranian-aligned Group After 3 US Troops Injured in Drone Attack in Iraq | LatestLY

 Also Read | Israel PM Benjamin Netanyahu Tours Northern Gaza Strip Amid Ongoing War, Vows to Continue Fight (See Pics and Video).

-Defence Secretary Lloyd Austin and national security team quickly drew up plans and presented him with options in a call and Biden directed strikes against three locations utilized by Kataib Hezbollah and affiliated groups.
+Defence Secretary Lloyd Austin and Biden's national security team quickly drew up plans and presented him with options in a call and Biden directed strikes against three locations utilized by Kataib Hezbollah and affiliated groups.
+The US strikes were carried out at about 4:45 a.m. on Tuesday in Iraq.

+"The President places no higher priority than the protection of American personnel serving in harm's way," Watson said.
+“The United States will act at a time and in a manner of our choosing should these attacks continue.”

 The latest attack on US troops follows months of escalating threats and actions against American forces in the region since the October 7 Hamas attack on Israel that sparked the devastating war in Gaza.